nhsuk/nhsuk-frontend/docs/contributing/testing.md

 | Dragon NaturallySpeaking | speech recognition | Internet Explorer 11                |
 | NVDA                     | screen reader      | Firefox (latest versions)           |
 | VoiceOver                | screen reader      | Safari on iOS10 and OS X            |

+Testing with the various technologies above should cover the vast amount of users who use assistive technologies.

+### How to test

+#### Screen readers

+The following should be checked when testing using a screen reader:

+- every element can be read
+- links and form elements can be keyboard tabbed to
+- landmarks are announced correctly
+- ARIA attributes are correctly used
+- form elements can be used correctly

+#### Screen magnifiers

+The following should be considered when testing using a screen magnifier:

+- use various levels of magnification, up to at least 10 times
+- ensure scroll width for content is not too long and can be easily understood
+- ensure form elements and their labels are close to each other

+#### Speech recognition

+The following should be considered when testing using speech recognition software:

+- every link can be accessed
+- every form element can be accessed
+- every interactive element can be accessed

+#### Colour schemes

+Use the operating system's different colour schemes and ensure that content is clear and viewable.
+Examples of colour schemes include:

+- different contrast modes
+- inverted colours
+- greyscale